Strictly Facts: A Guide to Caribbean History and Culture

 The discussion also explores how technology has been harnessed to propel Caribbean cinema into the global spotlight.
 We address the challenges facing Caribbean cinema, such as inadequate representation in mainstream media and the hurdles in accessing these films.
 Klieon provides invaluable advice to aspiring filmmakers and offers insights into his latest ventures in indigenous filmmaking.
 So tune in, as we traverse the captivating landscape of Caribbean cinema and celebrate its vital role in our culture.

 With over 14 years of experience in the media industry, Klieon John is a seasoned Caribbean writer, filmmaker and creative director who has worked in public relations, advertising and brand development for international and regional companies and agencies across several Caribbean territories including St. Kitts, Jamaica and Trinidad.
 Klieon has produced a number of commercials, shorts, creative and non-fiction projects featuring cultural and environmental content in partnership with medium to large scale organisations throughout the region.
-Follow and support Klieon on Patreon, The Nieuwe Native audio journal on the on-going process behind his Tilting Axis Fellowship, and on social media @twinislandcinema and @byklieonjohn.
-You can also subscribe to the Twin Island Cinema Newsletter to learn more about grants, festivals, events, new releases etc happening in the region.
+Follow and support Klieon on Patreon,

 Connect with Strictly Facts - Instagram | Facebook | Twitter | LinkedIn | YouTube | Website